emaesen/blog-template-with-article-photo-video-art-posts/webapp/README.md

 ## Dynamic images

-The implemented solution for loading dynamic images is based on [How to load dynamic images in Vue and Nuxt with ease](https://blog.lichter.io/posts/dynamic-images-vue-nuxt/), however this does not allow for Gridsome image optimizations.
-Currently (Gridsome 0.7.0) there does not seem to be a solution to support dynamic image filenames in `<g-image>`.
+Current Gridsome (0.7.22) does not natively support dynamic image filenames in `<g-image>` because those names are not known during the build step.
+This project's solution is to:

+- download dynamic images from Strapi CMS, before build (see `gridsome.server.js`)
+- instruct webpack builder to use `assets-loader` to `require` the desired image when it needs to be displayed (see `src\utils\medias.js`)

 ## source-graphql vs source-strapi

-Gridsome (0.7.22) has two plugins that can be used to load data from Strapi CMS: `@gridsome/source-graphql` (0.1.0) and `@gridsome/source-strapi`.
+Gridsome (0.7.22) has two plugins that can be used to load data from Strapi CMS: `@gridsome/source-graphql` (0.1.0) and `@gridsome/source-strapi` (0.2.0).
 Neither is perfect.
 Both require workarounds.
 Here are the pros and cons:

 ### @gridsome/source-graphql

 pro:
   >> a generic plugin that pulls in Strapi's graphql schema as-is.
 What's present within Gridsome is the same (aside from a namespace) as what's present in Strapi; including the powerfull Dynamic Zone conditional structures.
-  >> any graphql queries that were written in Strapi's graphql explorer can be copied to gridsome (with a minor change to take the namespace into account).
+  >> any graphql queries that were written in Strapi's graphql explorer can be copied to UI components (with a minor change to take the namespace into account).
 This includes conditional logic to handle Strapi's Dynamic Zones.

 con:
   >> Gridsome's pagination support doesn't work, since that expects a specific graphql schema structure using `nodes` and `egdes`.